What Is Liberal Education?

 He has served as Director of Undergraduate Studies for Yale’s major in Ethics, Politics and Economics and the Director of Graduate Studies for the Department of Political Science.
 In 2016 he founded the Citizens, Thinkers, Writers program for students in the New Haven public schools.

-In 2016–17, Dr. Storey was a visiting fellow at the James Madison Program in American Ideals and Institutions at Princeton University.
-From 2010 to 2012, he was the director of a National Endowment for the Humanities “Enduring Questions” course development project.
-He has also taught at the Hertog Political Studies Program, the Tikvah Fund, and the William F. Buckley, Jr. Program at Yale.
+Dr. Storey has been a visiting fellow at the James Madison Program in American Ideals and Institutions at Princeton University, and the recipient of a “Enduring Questions” Grant from the National Endowment for the Humanities.
+He has taught at the University of Chicago, and for the Hertog Political Studies Program, the Tikvah Fund, and the William F. Buckley, Jr. Program at Yale.

 Dr. Storey is the coauthor, with his wife, Jenna Silber Storey, of Why We Are Restless: On the Modern Quest for Contentment (Princeton University Press, 2021).
-Together, the Storeys are working on a book titled, The Art of Choosing: How Liberal Education Should Prepare You For Life.
+Together, the Storeys are working on a book titled, The Art of Choosing: How Liberal Education Should Prepare You for Life.

 Recommended Reading: